-The SCCi protects 170+ caves on 31 preserves in 6 states.
-For over 25 years, SCCi has balanced conservation with recreational use.
+The SCCi protects 170+ caves on 35 preserves in 7 states.
+For 30 years, SCCi has balanced conservation with recreational use.
 Permits are required for all visitors on an SCCi preserve and there is no charge for a permit.
 To request a permit, visit http://permits.scci.org or click on the icon on the specific preserve below.

 SAME DAY PERMITS: Some preserves have same-day issued permits which can be received with no notice.
 These permits issue automatically when all releases have been signed.
 The system is optimized for mobile devices and permits can be easily obtained even from the parking lot of a preserve with cell phone coverage.
 All other permits require a minimum of 48 hours to review once all releases have been signed.

 HIKING: With any permit, you can spend time above and below ground hiking and exploring SCCi preserves.
 Some SCCi preserves offer a ‘surface only’ permit which does not allow entry to the caves but affords hikers and nature lovers an opportunity to explore above ground.
 These permits have different group size requirements than caving permits.

 CAMPING: Camping is allowed on some SCCi preserves.
 Camping in caves is strictly prohibited.
 All camping is primitive and must be done in the areas designated by the Preserve Team.
 At various times a year, SCCi may institute campfire bans to protect our forests and natural resources.
 All waste (human and otherwise) must be carried out of campsites and disposed of properly.